-In his early 50s, Roger Hose is already one of Australia's most convincing and original painters and sculptors.
+In his 50's, Roger Hose is already one of Australia's most convincing and original painters and sculptors.
 His work is as audacious as it is graceful; the one quality leavens the other that just as delicate reverie sets in, you're pulled up by a less immediately seductive note, an act of painterly and sculptural boldness or some other form of tough, livening aesthetic decision.

 After leaving school he spent time living and travelling through Australia, United Kingdom and Europe.
 Roger describes these experiences as being enormously influential in the development of his theory and artistic practice.